-Which software to choose?
+Which product catalog software to choose?

-Now let’s figure out what would be the most beneficial choice of a product content management software in 2019.
+Now let’s figure out what would be the most beneficial choice of product content management software in 2019.

 1) SAP Ariba Catalog Management is one of the SAPs products worth sticking to, at least knowing the company cares about its reputation and you’d surely be guided through the process of installation, organization, and management.
 Key benefits? …Receiving more accurate orders, less time fixing customers’ issues, automated process, which eliminates possible mechanical mistakes in data.